PurpleSpy/ImageColorChannelSplitter/README.md

 hX sets the min threshold for option -G and -S, where X is 0-255

 HX sets the max threshold for option -G and -S, where X is 0-255

+z0 pulls up colorpicker to grab color for colorize

+Z0 pulls up colorpicker to grab color for colorshift

 [argument files]